gsantia/BuzzFace/README.md

 # BuzzFace
+A dataset focused on news stories (which are annotated for veracity) posted to Facebook during September 2016 consisting of:
++ Nearly 1.7 million Facebook comments discussing the news content
++ Facebook plugin comments
++ Disqus plugin comments
++ Associated webpage content of the news articles

+No similar data set focusing on Facebook exists at this time.
+Potential uses for the data include news veracity assessment using machine learning, social bot detection, and study of propogation of information through several various platforms.

+# Note
 All files and scripts included were created by the authors, except for `facebook-fact-check.csv`, which is the basis for the dataset.
 This file was created by a team at BuzzFeed as a result of the study detailed in: